 - Your Mayo Clinic care team.
 Calciphylaxis is a complicated disease that requires specialists in nephrology, dermatology, plastic surgery, endocrinology, infectious disease, wound care, pain management and other areas to work together to treat people with calciphylaxis.
-Each year, almost 400 people receive calciphylaxis care at Mayo Clinic.
+Each year, more than 300 people receive calciphylaxis care at Mayo Clinic.

 - Advanced treatment.
 Mayo Clinic doctors use a multi-intervention approach to treat calciphylaxis that includes decreasing calcium deposits, restoring blood flow and oxygenation to the tissues, and applying intensive wound treatment.
 Mayo Clinic dermatology pioneered the use of low-dose tissue plasminogen activator (TPA) to dissolve tiny blood clots in calciphylaxis.

 - Cutting-edge research.
 Mayo Clinic doctors are actively looking for effective ways to identify and treat calciphylaxis.
 People receiving care at Mayo Clinic may have access to these research trials.

 Mayo Clinic has a large nephrology practice, including doctors with experience caring for people with calciphylaxis.
 Mayo Clinic can also offer all of the specialists needed for the treatment team, allowing for well-coordinated care.

 Even though calciphylaxis is uncommon, Mayo Clinic doctors have the expertise and experience to diagnose and treat this disease.